top of page

 What I've learned as a doctor since 1999 is that the best way to help women feel healthy as well as calm and EMPOWERED is to give them preemptive knowledge.

-What I’ve also learned is that the current model that relies on insurance unfortunately makes the doctor/patient relationship incredibly limited by the most important commodity – TIME.
+What I’ve ALSO learned is that the current model that relies on insurance unfortunately makes the doctor/patient relationship incredibly limited by the most important commodity – TIME.

 we can collaborate and strategize about perimenopause/post-menopause.